edlins/libPCA9685/README.md

                      register values
         returns:     an integer, zero for success, non-zero for failure

-        Reads all PWM LEDnOFF registers and populates the vals array with the 12-bit values in a single combined transaction (write/read with a ReStart).
-For a sanity checked update, call PCA9685_setPWMVals with a writeVal array, then call PCA9685_getPWMVals with a readVal array, and then compare the elements of the two arrays and they should be identical.
+        Reads all PWM registers and populates the onVals and offVals arrays with the 12-bit values in a single combined transaction (write/read with a ReStart).
+        For a validated update, call PCA9685_setPWMVals with two arrays to write, then call PCA9685_getPWMVals with two arrays to read, and then compare the elements of the two pairs of arrays and they should be identical.